-Complex sleep apnea syndrome: This less common type of sleep apnea is defined as having both obstructive and central sleep apnea.
+- Complex sleep apnea syndrome: This form of the condition occurs when someone has both obstructive and central sleep apnea.

 What are the symptoms of sleep apnea?

-Waking up with a sore throat or dry mouth
+- Waking up with a sore and dry mouth and throat

 Are there health risks to having sleep apnea?